-With this, we come towards the central question of this article.
+With this, we come to the central question of this article.

 How is Virtualization Transforming Software Testing?

 Virtualization, when appropriately applied, has resulted in a reduction of staff hours and an increase in the productivity of testers.

 Here are specific prominent ways virtualization is transforming software testing.

 Effect 1: Server Consolidation

-Server consolidation of 10:1 virtual-to-physical server can be established with virtualization.
+Server consolidation of a 10:1 virtual-to-physical server can be established with virtualization.
 Or you can even run ten virtual servers on a single physical server.
 This adds more testers who can test the same software.